qfall/math/README.md

 ```

 ## External Libraries
-This project includes the C-library [FLINT](https://flintlib.org/) as a math library.
+This project uses the C-based, optimized math library [FLINT](https://flintlib.org/).
 In order to use a C-library in Rust, there has to be an FFI (Foreign Function Interface) which allows to call the methods from [FLINT](https://flintlib.org/) in Rust.
-We used the crate [flint-sys](https://github.com/alex-ozdemir/flint-rs/tree/master/flint-sys) as bindings for [FLINT](https://flintlib.org/).
+This project uses the crate [flint-sys](https://github.com/alex-ozdemir/flint-rs/tree/master/flint-sys) as a binding for [FLINT](https://flintlib.org/).
 Last, but not least, we utilized [serde](https://crates.io/crates/serde) and [serde_json](https://crates.io/crates/serde_json) to (de-)serialize objects to and from JSON.
 An extensive list can be found in our `Cargo.toml` file.

 ## License